gregnewman/obsidian-to-denote/README.md

 # Obsidian to Denote Converter

-This is a personal Python project I'm using to convert Obsidian markdown files to [Denote](https://protesilaos.com/emacs/denote) format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.
+This is a personal Python project I'm building to convert Obsidian markdown files to [Denote](https://protesilaos.com/emacs/denote) format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.

 ## Disclaimer